 Bangalafumenga – Jardim Botânico (Botanical Gardens)

 This blocos which is also known as “Banga.”
-This is a bloco that was so successful and popular from playing lots of funk, pop, and rock songs, that the core members organising the bloco created a band of the same name – Bangalafumenga.
+This is a bloco that was so successful and popular from playing lots of funk, pop, and rock songs, that the core members organizing the bloco created a band of the same name – Bangalafumenga.
 They gig all year round in Rio but remain loyal to the blocos and feature in the street parties every year.

 Cordão do Boitatá – Centro